strmprivacy/docs/docs/02-concepts/02-data-contracts/02-strm-meta.md

 The sending application **must fill in this field** with a list of consents given by the data-owner for the use of this event.
-Technically this field holds a list of 0 or more integers, and the meaning of those integers is **completely up to the customer**.
-This means that some way needs to be found to determine permission(s) from the data subject (typically via HTTP cookies), and implement the technical means to set those values in this field.
-0 consent levels means the data subject does not give any permissions for the PII fields.
-For this customer, all PII data are permanently hidden in the encrypted stream.
+Technically this field holds a list of 0 or more integers, which refer to your organization's [purpose maps][purpose-maps].
+If no consent levels are set, the data subject does not give any permissions to use their sensitive (personal) data fields.
+In such case, all sensitive data are permanently hidden in the encrypted stream.

-See [here](docs/01-overview/04-organization.md#consent-levels) for a discussion on consent levels in your organization.
+See [here](docs/01-overview/04-organization.md#purposes) for a discussion on purposes in your organization.

 ### Reference to the used encryption key (keyLink)